tiago-rorke/how-to-undo/how_to_undo.md

 	- Add a link to the todo list in the readme file.
 	- In GitHub Desktop, notice that obsidian has added some new hidden files.
 To tell git to ignore these files, go to Repository > Repository Settings > Ignored Files, and enter `.obsidian`.
 	- This will create a new file in the working directory called `.gitignore`.
 Make a new commit to add the file to the repository.
+	- Note that as soon as make any changes in Obsidian, these will appear in GitHub Desktop.
+There is no option to 'save' in obsidian, your files are always updated as you modify them.

 - [STEP 3] Make a New Branch
 	- In GitHub Desktop, in the 'Current branch' menu create a new branch called `sandbox`.